top of page

 CRITERION B CHECKLIST

-Source Quality: Are your sources:
+Source Quality: Are the sources:

-• Published within the last 4 years?
+• Published within the last 4 years (unless historically significant)?

-• Credible and authoritative?
+• Credible and authoritative in the field?

-• Representing different perspectives on your topic?
+• Representing different perspectives on the topic?

 • Directly relevant to your inquiry question?